Mte90/Mozilla-Presentation-Boilerplate/Readme.md

 * `.opacity` background area
 * `.right`, `.left`, `.bottom` and `.center` alignment class
 * Example image in Mozilla style
-* Remove slide on the fly before launch the slide!
+* Remove slide on the fly before launch the slides!

 ##Difference from CodePo8 Presentation Template